 ability to move quickly and efficiently over

-should be confident on steep ridges, but don't
+should be confident on steep ridges.
+You are taught any necessary

 ropework and skills during the week.